JoelBesada/scrollpath/README.md

 Note that the rotation speed only applies when rotating around a set position.

 The `Path` object has a number of methods for drawing the path.
 The moveTo, lineTo and arc methods work exactly the same way as their canvas equivalents.
-If you are new to drawing paths on a canvas, check out the canvas [lines](http://www.html5canvastutorials.com/tutorials/html5-canvas-lines/) and [arcs](http://www.html5canvastutorials.com/tutorials/html5-canvas-arcs/) explanaitions.
+If you are new to drawing paths on a canvas, check out the canvas [lines](http://www.html5canvastutorials.com/tutorials/html5-canvas-lines/) and [arcs](http://www.html5canvastutorials.com/tutorials/html5-canvas-arcs/) explanations.
 The options parameter is optional in all methods.

 #### moveTo( x, y [,options] )
 Moves the center of the screen to a specified coordinate.
 This is done in a single step (i.e. the screen 'jumps' to the given point).